tableau/TabPy/docs/server-startup.md

 Instructions on how to configure your TabPy server instance can be found in the [TabPy Server Configuration Instructions](server-config.md)

-Check [TabPy Known Issue](known-issues.md) page in case of any issues to check if there is a solution for it.

 ## Windows

 1. Open a command prompt.